sunjinbo/Ellipse/README.md

 # Ellipse
-to simulate how to draw an ellipse shape
+This app is to simulate some methods how to draw an ellipse shape on canvas.